 I seek to obtain evidence about the regularity of financial transactions in the course of audit.
 I report if I identify any material instance where public money has not been applied for the purposes intended or where transactions did not conform to the authorities governing them.

 Statement of Financial Position

-As at 31 December 2022
+as at 31 December 2024

-2022 2021

-Note €000 €000
+Note 2024 €000 2023 €000

-Carbon Fund assets 4 - 2,104
+Carbon Fund assets 4 · · ·

-Receivables 5 - 415

-Other liabilities 6 - (415)

-Net assets of Fund - 2,104
+Net assets of Fund -

 The accompanying notes form an integral part of the financial statements.

 On behalf of the Agency